 The Met Office has used ensemble forecasting for many years and it is a vital tool for assessing probabilities attached to aspects of the forecast - for example, the chance that rain will fall in a given place over a given time period (known as 'probability of precipitation').

 Previous ensembles have worked at a lower resolution of 18 x 18 km - mainly because running so many forecasts requires a great deal of computing power.
 However, a recent scheduled upgrade in the Met Office's supercomputer capacity has enabled trialling of a much finer resolution ensemble system - using a resolution of 2 km x 2 km.

 Brian Golding, Deputy Director of Weather Science at the Met Office, continued: "Some types of weather, and even individual weather systems, are very sensitive to how well the atmosphere is observed and it's very difficult to be sure you have that exactly right, where only small differences can lead to big changes in the forecast.

 "By running multiple forecasts with slightly different starting conditions we can tackle that by estimating how likely a forecast is.
 If the weather outcome is very sensitive to starting conditions, we know there is a lot of uncertainty, if the outcome is more robust to slight variations, then we can be more confident.

 "This means we can assess the chances of weather impacts in a certain area at a certain time, so we can give much more useful guidance on the chances of, for example, flooding from a heavy thunderstorm, or of trees being blown down by strong gusts from a storm."

-The high-resolution ensembles will be tested throughout the Olympics before being subject to further research with a view that the facility could be introduced operationally in the future, potentially leaving a legacy that will benefit the UK well after the Olympic and Paralympic Games are over.
+The high-resolution ensembles was tested throughout the Olympics before being subject to further research with a view that the facility could be introduced operationally in the future, potentially leaving a legacy that will benefit the UK well after the Olympic and Paralympic Games.